New York Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

 New York residents have to meet an asset limit and an income limit in order to be financially eligible for Disabled, Aged 65 or Blind (DAB) Medicaid.
-For a single applicant in 2024, the asset limit is $31,175, which means they must have $31,175 or less in countable assets.
+For a single applicant in 2025, the asset limit is $31,175, which means they must have $31,175 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
 An applicant’s home does not always count as an asset (see the How Medicaid Treats the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.

 Functional Requirements

-To qualify for NY Medicaid’s Community First Choice Option (CFCO), which is available via DAB Medicaid, an applicant also must require a Nursing Facility Level of Care (NFLOC) and need help with three of the five Activities of Daily Living (mobility, bathing, dressing, eating, toileting).
-New York uses the Uniform Assessment System and the Functional Needs Assessment to make these determinations.
+To qualify for NY Medicaid’s Managed Long Term Care (MLTC) Program, which is available via DAB Medicaid, an applicant must require a Nursing Facility Level of Care (NFLOC), and they must need long-term care for more than 120 days.
+To qualify for NY Medicaid’s Community First Choice Option (CFCO), which is also available via DAB Medicaid, an applicant must require NFLOC and need help with three of the five Activities of Daily Living (mobility, bathing, dressing, eating, toileting).

 How New York Medicaid Treats the Home for Eligibility Purposes